 One of the things that came out of the Hurricane Matthews experience was a case of the molds.
 During the height of the storm, there were a few small leaks that started up at various stages.
 When the conditions where tropical storm level there were a couple of small leaks around the fixed windows on the starboard side.
-When the wind really got howling at the peak the roof hatches and companionway cover start leaking along with the port side windows.
+When the wind got howling at the peak, the roof hatches and companionway cover start leaking along with the port side windows.
 Most of these were small drips, and the windows were a known item to replace.
 The top hatches are not storm-quality hatches so when the wind was blowing the rain sideways it allowed it to go between the glass and the gasket.
-I’ll replace these with offshore hatches, that have a 1″ side that wraps around the window.
+I’ll replace these with offshore hatches, which have a 1″ side that wraps around the window.
 Also, someone has told me that you’re not supposed to be out running around the deck in a hurricane and those exit/entries to the boat let in a lot of water (along with soaked clothing that piled up).
 Coupled with all that, the previous interior paint job was poorly done.
 With all the rough surfaces and places for mold to grow, and not be easily wiped down, I figured the solution was to start painting all the interior areas.

 For the most part, this interior house remodeling is a new experience to me, so I figured to start with the smallest area to make my mistakes in.
-At first, I was just going to paint the walls but I’m really getting frustrated that I’m only getting 1/2 way through projects and not able to strike them off my list.
-So I stripped out the bathroom (head) and came up with a game plan to completely finish this area of the boat and not have to touch it again (knock on wood).
+At first, I was just going to paint the walls, but I’m getting frustrated that I’m only getting 1/2 way through projects and not able to strike them off my list.
+So I stripped out the bathroom (head) and came up with a game plan to finish this area of the boat and not have to touch it again (knock on wood).

-Here’s some before and during pictures.
+Here’s some before and after pictures.

 The first consideration was what to use for paint.
 I opted to take the high road and use Interlux’s Brightside high gloss white.
 This is their second tier paint for use on the decks, so hard and able to stand up to sunlight and other punishment.
 I figured it would be impervious as an interior paint.
 Luckily the interior cubic feet is small, cause this stuff is expensive.